Jinbei Haise X30L: SRM Shineray X30L/ SRM Shineray X30LEV/ SRM Shineray Haoyun No.1/ Hangtianshenzhou Automobiles DST Shenzhou No.5

 The SRM Shineray X30L is a rebadged version of the Jinbei Haise X30L wearing the SRM Shineray badge of Brilliance Xinyuan Chongqing Auto.
 The SRM Shineray X30LEV is the electric variant, while the SRM Shineray Haoyun No.1 is the electric panel van variant.
-The SRM Shineray X30LEV features a 49.1kWh battery and the electric range is 305km.
-The SRM Shineray Haoyun No.1 panel van features a 49.1kWh battery and the electric range is 285km.
+The SRM Shineray X30LEV features a 49.1kWh battery and the electric range is 305 km.
+The SRM Shineray Haoyun No.1 panel van features a 49.1kWh battery and the electric range is 285 km.

-The DST Shenzhou No.5 (DST神州5号) by Hangtianshenzhou Automobiles (航天神州汽车) is another rebadge based on the SRM Shineray Haoyun No.1 with the model still wearing the SRM Shineray logo.
-The DST Shenzhou No.5 is powered by a rear-positioned electric motor producing 80hp and 220 N·m powering the rear wheels.
-The DST Shenzhou No.5 features a 41.86kWh battery and the electric range is 300km.
+The DST Shenzhou No.5 (DST神州5号) by Hangtianshenzhou Automobiles (航天神州汽车) is another rebadged model based on the SRM Shineray Haoyun No.1, which still displays the SRM Shineray logo.
+The DST Shenzhou No.5 is equipped with a rear-positioned electric motor that produces 80 hp and 220 N·m, powering the rear wheels.
+It features a 41.86 kWh battery, providing an electric range of 300 km.

 Dongfeng EM13 Electric panel van

 The Dongfeng EM13 is a rebadged electric panel van sharing the same platforms of the Jinbei Haise X30L, produced since 2018.
 Dimensions are exactly the same as the Jinbei Haixing X30L with product model names DFA5030XXYABEV and DFA5030XXYABEV1.
-Payload of the Dongfeng EM13 DFA5030XXYABEV is 1440kg with a capacity of 2 occupants.
-Payload of the Dongfeng EM13 DFA5030XXYABEVa is 860kg with a capacity of 2+.3 occupants.
-Both models of the Dongfeng EM13 utilize the permanent magnet synchronization motors with motor parameters 40/75kw and 72/165Nm.
-Driving range can exceed 220km.
+Payload of the Dongfeng EM13 DFA5030XXYABEV is 1440 kg with a capacity of 2 occupants.
+Payload of the Dongfeng EM13 DFA5030XXYABEVa is 860 kg with a capacity of 2+.3 occupants.
+Both models of the Dongfeng EM13 utilize the permanent magnet synchronization motors with motor parameters 40/75kW and 72/165Nm.
+Driving range can exceed 220 km.

 Farizon E5L Electric panel van

 The Farizon E5L is a rebadged electric panel van by Geely under the Farizon brand sharing the X30L platform.
 The smaller Farizon E5 models are Gonow Way CL- based while the Farizon E5L models are rebadged Haise X30Ls.
 As of 2020, only the E5L remains to be available.
 The E5L features sliding side doors.

-The E5L is powered by a rear positioned 60kW motor developing 82Ps and 220Nm powering the rear wheels.
-The top speed is 90km/hr, and the battery is available as a 39.9kWh battery by Guoxuan and a 41.86kWh battery by CATL with both batteries capable of a range of 280km.
+The E5L is powered by a rear positioned 60 kW motor developing 82Ps and 220Nm powering the rear wheels.
+The top speed is 90 km/h, and the battery is available as a 39.9 kWh battery by Guoxuan and a 41.86kWh battery by CATL with both batteries capable of a range of 280 km.

 Ankai T3 and Ankai Kuaileyun

 The Ankai T3 and Ankai Kuaileyun (安凯快乐运) are rebadged electric panel van variants based on the Haise X30L by Ankai.
-The maximum power output of the Ankai Kuaileyun is 60kW with a maximum torque of 220N·m.
-Batteries are supplied by CATL and the maximum range on a full charge is 290km.
+The maximum power output of the Ankai Kuaileyun is 60 kW with a maximum torque of 220 N·m.
+Batteries are supplied by CATL and the maximum range on a full charge is 290 km.

-Esemka Bima EV
+Esemka Bima

-The Indonesian maufacturer, Esemka, rebadged the Jinbei Haise X30L and sold as the Bima EV and the Jinbei T30 as the Bima 1.3 pickup.
+The Indonesian manufacturer, Esemka, rebadged the SRM Shineray X30LEV and sold as the Bima EV and the Jinbei T30 as the Bima 1.3 pickup.
 It debuted on the 2023 Indonesia International Motor Show.